Autoformalization in the Era of Large Language Models: A Survey: Workflow for Autoformalization and Theorem proof

 There are some key differences between informal languages and formal languages: 1) Semantic gap: informal languages are polysemy in different contexts, while formal languages require a single definition without ambiguity; 2) Logic gap: informal languages often omit tacit knowledge, while formal languages need to explicitly fill in the completeness, that is, theorems that may be intuitive in formal languages also need to be split into atomic steps. \cite {JiangWZL0LJLW23} guides the automatic prover to complete the autoformalization task by mapping the informal proof to the formal proof step.
 The purpose of this guidance is filling the semantic gap between the informal language and the formal language, and establish a more complete logic chain indirectly.
 In order to study how code training affects mathematical reasoning, \cite{xin2024advancing} conducted ablation experiments.
 The results show that two-stage training of code training and mathematical reasoning is better than simultaneous training of code training and mathematical reasoning, and the latter is even worse than direct training of mathematical reasoning.
 It speculated that DeepSeek-LLM 1.3B was small and lacked the ability to fully assimilate code and mathematical data at the same time, which was actually more logical.
 After all, the gap between informal languages and formal languages was large, and this gap could not be directly and completely filled, so various methods were derived to supplement the gap between them.

 In natural language machine translation related work, the quality of translation largely depends on the quality of parallel data between the two languages.
-But such parallel data are rare and difficult to manage, and back-translation is one of the most effective ways to improve the quality of translation. \cite {azerbayev2023proofnetautoformalizingformallyproving} use OpenAI distillation of the Codex model of back translation, in order to improve the model of automatic formal ability. \cite{NEURIPS2024_984de836} They used GPT-4 to generate informal language data from an existing library of formal languages.
-They have empirically and analytically concluded that informal is much simpler than formal, so back-translation is part of the Autoformalization effort.
+But such parallel data are rare and difficult to manage, and back-translation is one of the most effective ways to improve the quality of translation. \cite {azerbayev2023proofnetautoformalizingformallyproving} uses OpenAI distillation of the Codex model of back translation, in order to improve the model of automatic formal ability. \cite{NEURIPS2024_984de836} They used GPT-4 to generate informal language data from an existing library of formal languages.
+They have empirically and analytically concluded that informal is much simpler than formal, so back-translation is part of the Autoformalization effort.\cite{chan2025leaningqualityhighqualitydata} explores three approaches to back-translation and constructs a high-quality, small-scale dataset, which outperforms MMA,ProofNet using only 1/150 of the number of tokens.
+First, it trains a single model to handle both directions of the translation task, it does not employ a teacher model and a student model as in the traditional practice: (1) Transform a batch of examples to informal language; (2) Using these synthetic informal language examples and formal language example pairs as labeled training data, the synthetic informal language examples are back-translated to formal language; (3)Compute the loss between the generated formal language examples and the original formal language examples; (4)Update the model weights via backpropagation.
+Experiments significantly reduce the evaluation loss after only a few hundred training steps, resulting in a significant improvement over the baseline; Another method uses a pretrained model with more parameters and stronger performance as a teacher model, provides an formal language example dataset, and uses the model to generate the corresponding synthetic informal language text, and then trains the student model to generate formal language according to the informal language, so that the ability of the small-scale student model approaches that of the large-scale teacher model.The last method captures the specific keyword parsing formal proof strategy through regular expressions, which is more interpretable than the above two methods, but due to the limitations of the format, only partially simple translations can be generated, and it is difficult to surpass the above complex back-translation methods.